talalzone/mooncake/README.md

     }
 }
 ```
-This is similar to using `~` to have a dependent relations:
+This is similar to using `~` to have  dependent relations:

 ```
 ~item.name eq nil           => [E0001, 'info-1']!!!